ameldedic/week-13-class-1/README.md

     To use Bower on Windows, you must install msysgit correctly: https://github.com/bower/bower/wiki/Troubleshooting

-    After Node.js and Git are installed, use Git CMD and install Bower.
+    After Node.js and Git are installed, use CMD and install Bower.

     Install bower:
     ### npm install -g bower